3PhaseInsight/data-platform/SM_Characterization.md

 }
 ```

-A dedicated "connectivity" column will be added to the `meter` table in order to enable quick querying.
+A dedicated "connectivity" JSONB column will be added to the `meter` table in order to enable quick querying.